BrakingChanges/SSA-eAIP/docs/Aerodromes/Kenya/Jomo Kenyatta (HKJK)/approach.md

 The responsibility of Approach Control at Nairobi primarily falls with the Approach ATS unit Nairobi Radar (HKJK_APP).
 Approach is responsible for managing traffic flow of all aircraft and seperation between IFR/IFR traffic and IFR/VFR traffic within the Nairobi TMA 1500ft AGL - FL195.

 ## Visual Flight Rules (VFR) Aircraft
 As they are no VFR arrivals into Jomo Kenyatta, approach shall coordinate with the Tower ATS unit at Nairobi Wilson (HKNW_TWR) to use established VRPs to line up an aircraft for final.
-The Nazarene University VRP is aligned with the extended centerline of Runway 06 so it is particularly useful.
+The Nazarene University VRP is aligned with the extended centerline of Runway 06 makes it particularly useful.

 Otherwise, in operations concerning Runway 24 as the active runway, Approach should coordinate with Tower to enter a right downwind for Runway 24.

+!!!tip "Straight-in Approaches"
+	For straight-in approaches for Runway 06, the aircraft must report visual with the marker beacon 8.25NM from the threshold and at a height no less than 8000ft.

 !!!info "VFR Flight Plan"
 	All aircraft planning to operate under visual flight rules within the Nairobi TMA, must have filed a VFR flight and must have clearance before entering the Nairobi TMA